Jia0705/hackathon/plan.md

 ## 9) Testing & quality gates

-- Happy path replay: at least one corridor + one alert
-- Edge cases: missing speed/accuracy, large gaps, duplicate timestamps
-- Performance: indexes on (tripId, ts) and corridorId; batch inserts
+ Performance: indexes on (tripId, ts) and corridorId; batch inserts; target scope is all vehicles and full history—use batched ingestion, server-side aggregation, and response caching
-- Build: PASS; Typecheck/Lint: PASS; Minimal unit tests for corridor extraction and median

 ---